ChangSuBiostats/scMultiMap/README.md

 ## Vignettes

-The [vignette](https://changsubiostats.github.io/scMultiMap/articles/scMultiMap.html) shows an example of using scMultiMap for inferring peak-gene associations in cell types using 10x multiome data on PBMC.
+The [vignette](https://changsubiostats.github.io/scMultiMap/articles/scMultiMap.html) shows a basic example of using scMultiMap for inferring peak-gene associations in cell types using 10x multiome data on PBMC. **The vignettes in this package are currently under active development.
+More examples are coming soon!**

 ## Contact us